GiorgioVi/TankTroubleGVxSZ/README.md

 Space: Shoot

-Press r or R to reset
+Press r or R to reset(only if both players are still alive.
+Only returns players to the starting position)

 Choose Map by pressing either 1, 2, or 3